-This was a Double Dragon style game where you had to go around with a chainsaw and cut up as many people as possible.
-It was to be a game based on the solo role play board game of the same name by Games Workshop.
-All gore in the nicest sense!…
+This was a Double Dragon style game, where you had to go on a frenzy with a chainsaw and cut up as many people as possible.
+Chainsaw Warrior was based on the solo roleplay board game of the same name by Games Workshop.

-The game was listed in CCI December 1988 as being developed by a team called Equinox and was to be a early 1989 release across the Amiga, C64 and ST and PC formats.
-However, none of the platforms surfaced in any shape or form!
+Listed in CCI December 1988 as being developed by a team called Equinox, it was due as an 1989 release across Amiga, C64, ST and PC platforms.
+However, nothing would surface in any shape or form!

-A more detailed description describes the game as being an arcade action game where the player is a lone warrior who enters a haunted mansion to find “darkness”.
-Darkness is a huge amorphous cloud of chaos which emits a strong radiator field.
-It cannot be engaged in hand to hand combat, but has a nerve centre from which attacks are launched against the player.
+The game was described as an arcade action game with a lone warrior protagonist, who enters a haunted mansion to find “darkness”.
+“Darkness” is a huge amorphous cloud of chaos which emits a strong radiator field.
+It cannot be engaged in hand-to-hand combat, but has a “nerve centre” where attacks are launched against the player.

-This nerve centre is the only vulnerable spot.
-The player must scratch the mansion room by room fighting various rats, assassins, zombies and avoiding traps and pits, hiding and even running away when the occasion demands it.
+This “nerve centre” is the only vulnerable spot available to hit.
+The player must search the mansion room by room – fighting rats, assassins, zombies and avoiding traps and pits.
+Hiding and even running away where the situation demands it.

-Martin Holland and Lee Cawley were behind the graphics for the game, which with his standards would have been great.
-Martin originally informed GTW of the game’s possible existence and had the following to say…
+Martin Holland and Lee Cawley were behind graphics for the game.
+Martin informed GTW of the game’s possible existence around 2000 time and had the following to say…

 “It was kinda like the Double Dragon style game but your guy went around a house with a chainsaw cutting up folks – kinda like playing the baddy instead of the good guy…… if I find anymore stuff on it I’ll pass it onto you….. “